How to Master DBT’s TIPP Skills EASILY

 • Chest – Take a deep breath and hold it, feeling the tension in your chest and shoulders, then release slowly.

-• Back – Arch your back gently, without straining, to create tension, hold, then relax.
+• Back – Arch your back gently, without straining, to create tension, hold, and then relax.

 • Stomach – Tighten your stomach muscles as if preparing for a punch, hold, then relax.